 Foundation benefit the Robbins Library and the Fox Branch Library.
 With the exception of non-monetary gifts of materials, collections, art or decorative objects as noted in the library’s gifts policy, donors are encouraged to direct gifts to the Arlington Libraries Foundation, the main fundraising 501(c)(3) of the library.
 Please visit the Foundation “Donate” section for more information.
 Your support is greatly appreciated.

 Friends of the Robbins Library

 The Friends of the Robbins Library provide support through their book sales, special programs and membership dues.
 The Friends of the Robbins Library maintain a year-round book sale on the fourth floor of the Robbins Library.
 The selection is updated frequently and the books are reasonably priced (50 cents to $2.00).
 Proceeds allow the Friends to offer the family museum pass program as well as to purchase supplemental materials and equipment for the Robbins and Fox libraries.
 Book donations are gratefully accepted, but we ask you to limit your contributions to one bag/box per day, due to storage limitations.
 A Friends membership means invitations to library programs sponsored by the Friends, early access to the Town Day and Children’s annual book sales, and a Friends of the Robbins Library tote bag.

 Friends of the Fox

-Dedicated to East Arlington’s neighborhood branch library, the Edith M. Fox Library, the Friends of the Fox want to make sure it stays open for everyone to enjoy.
+Dedicated to East Arlington’s neighborhood branch library, the Fox Library, the Friends of the Fox want to make sure it stays open for everyone to enjoy.
 Proceeds from secondhand clothing and merchandise sales benefit the Fox Library.